SharePoint/sp-dev-provisioning-templates/system/pages/ServiceDescriptionLong.md

 **Are the templates only provisioning SharePoint assets?**

 Mainly yes.
 They can provision already Office 365 groups as those are created by default for the modern team sites.
 Starting from spring 2019, templates can also include other assets as the PnP Provisioning engine will start supporting for example Microsoft Team provisioning (Teams, channels, tabs) and other Office 365 assets based on the API support.

+**Is there away to use the templates without this service?**

+Yes.
+All templates which are visible in the service area available from [GitHub repository](https://github.com/SharePoint/sp-dev-docs/issues) which acts as the source location for the visible data.
+You can download the used templates and related assets directly from the GitHub and then use [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets) to use them also outside of this service.

+**Where can I find more details on the used PnP Tenant Templates?**

+Start by watching specific [PnP Webcast related on the PnP Tenant Templates](https://developer.microsoft.com/en-us/sharepoint/blogs/pnp-webcast-introduction-to-pnp-tenant-templates/).